Leeds, Grenville & Lanark District Health Unit

 To align with the Ministry of Health’s reporting system; our daily summary is based on data that is available as of 4:00pm the previous day.

-There has been 8 new COVID-19 case(s) identified in Leeds, Grenville & Lanark since the last report.
-To date, there has been 452 cases, 21 of which are active, 378 of which have recovered, and 53 of which have been fatal.
-There are currently 2 active outbreak(s) within institutions.
+The change in cases identified in Leeds, Grenville & Lanark District since the last report is 1.
+To date, there has been 640 cases, 28 of which are active, 559 of which have resolved, and 53 of which have been fatal.
+There are currently 0 active outbreak(s) within institutions.

 |Outcome, n (%)|